Search: I Can Fix Up My Home

 • An electric drill or screw gun with a #2 Phillips tip

-Drywall Tape and Sanding Screen You’ll also need mud (drywall compound).
+You’ll also need mud (drywall compound).
 Get the kind that is premixed in plastic buckets.
 Get some coarse-thread sheetrock screws.
 Drywall tape is your final ingredient.
 Use the type that’s a fiberglass mesh with adhesive backing.
 It’s easier to work with than the paper tape because of the adhesive.

 Preparing the Drywall

-Use the scraper to remove the texture around the seam.
+Use the scraper to remove the drywall texture around the seam.
 Starting from the seam’s center go 4 inches in either direction.
 Scrape the crack’s length and a couple of inches extra.
 Now, use the utility knife to cut the bad tape out where the drywall seam is damaged.

 Now put some mud in your pan from the bucket.
 It’s easier to work if its thinned out a tiny bit.
 Put just a small amount of water in the mud and mix it with the taping knife.